jwunderl/pxt-arcade/docs/courses/csintro1/motion-and-events/overlap1.md

 5. Add an event for on Overlap of the stationary SpriteKind (e.g. - in the event have an action of sprite destroy and/or sprite say)
 6. Challenge: Give the moving sprite both X & Y direction mobility.
 Add additional stationary sprites, with one more new SpriteKind and overlap events for all SpriteKinds (e.g. - SpriteKind of  Player, Enemy, Food)

-## Student Task 3: Create Overlap using 1 SpriteKind Player and multiple SpriteKind Enemy
+## Student Task 3: Create Overlap using 1 SpriteKind Player and multiple SpriteKind

 1. start with Task #1, Task #2 or your own similar code
 2. add a few Sprites that will use the same SpriteKind (such as SpriteKind Enemy) and a third SpriteKind as well